4-H animal judging contests

 - Check with your county for local animal judging contests.

 - Read state fair contest details in the premium book.

 - Intermediate teams: Participants have completed grades 6-8.

 - Senior teams: Participants have completed grade 6 to one year post-high school.

 - Members should have had practice judging sessions prior to the state fair contest.

 - Each team may consist of three or four members.
 If four members judge, the three highest scores will be used to determine the team score.

 - Counties unable to compete with a team of at least three members may enter one or two individual participants in the senior and intermediate divisions who will be eligible for individual awards only.

-- not have competed in a national 4-H contest (Dairy in Madison, Wisconsin, or the General Livestock in Louisville, Kentucky).
+- Not have competed in a national 4-H contest (Dairy in Madison, Wisconsin, or General Livestock in Louisville, Kentucky).